vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *Suṣupti* is the state of deep sleep, where no dream appears.
 All mental activities stop there, because the movements of the internal organ, the *anta ḥ karaṇa* , of which one was conscious in the previous, dream state, have now disappeared.
 In this state, one is intensely conscious \( *parāmṛśyate* \) only of one’s self \( *svātma* \) and of happiness \( *sukha* \), says the Dī.

-As for the *japa* to be done here, it would consist of meditating on the syllables of the central *kūṭa* of the *śrīvidyā* , the *śaktibīja* , taking them in reverse order, *LA KA SA* , these phonemes being meditated, visualized as being “on the *bindu* placed on the *hṛllekhā* \(on the *Ṃ * of the *HRīṂ * , that is\) which is in the *bhrūmadhyacakra* ” *—* the *HRīṂ * would thus be imagined as placed there, between the eyebrows.
+As for the *japa* to be done here, it would consist of meditating on the syllables of the central *kūṭa* of the *śrīvidyā* , the *śaktibīja* , taking them in reverse order, *LA KA SA* , these phonemes being meditated, visualized as being “on the *bindu* placed on the *hṛllekhā* \(on the *Ṃ * of the *HRĪṂ * , that is\) which is in the *bhrūmadhyacakra* ” *—* the *HRĪṂ * would thus be imagined as placed there, between the eyebrows.
 This part of the *japa* , like the others, is a yogic practice based on the structure of the mental image of the yogic body.

 \[The meditation\] of *turya* is the grouping together there of the half-circle, etc. //179// Being the cause of the manifestation of consciousness, \[this state\] is knowledge of the nature of the *nāda. *